meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 [Notebook for Step 2](./notebooks/Part_2_Cleaning_Data_and_DB.ipynb)

-Even after our lengthy (apart from other things) prompt, the model still hallucinates categories and label, here is how we address this
+We notice that even after some fun prompt engineering, the model faces some hallucinations-there are some issues with the JSON formatting and we notice that it hallucinates the label categories.
+Here is how we address this:

-- Re-balance the dataset by mapping correct categories
+- Re-balance the dataset by mapping correct categories.
+This is useful to make sure we have an equal distribution in our dataset for retrieval
 - Fix Descriptions so that we can create a CSV

 Now, we are ready to try our vector db pipeline: